- SAP made amazing claims around Vora, which connects HANA to Hadoop.

 - “Self-service Big Data computing: SAP Vora lets everyone from business analysts and data scientists to engineers and developers use familiar tools and programming languages to analyze huge amounts of data, quickly and efficiently.”

 HANA is not a self-service database.
 This is entirely misleading.
-And SAP offers no differentiation regarding programming languages that any other vendors do not offer.
+And SAP offers no differentiation regarding programming languages that any other vendors do not provide.

 - SQL access to time series, graph, and JSON data